Jumperr-labs/jumper-ulogger/samples/nrf52-ble-sample-project/README.md

 #### Insights dashboard setup
 - Create an account on https://app-events.jumper.io/
 - Create a new project
+#### Connect Insight project with your gateway
-- Under Manage Projects, find your new project and click it's settings button
+- In Insights dashboard, under Manage Projects, find your new project and click it's settings button
-- Copy the token and project ID accroding to the instructions
+- Copy the token and project ID accroding to the instructions to your gateway - `/etc/jumper_logging_agent/config.json`
+- Note that the file should only have one `project_id` and `write_key`

 ### See it in Action
 #### BLE peripheral